javalite/standalone-example/README.md

-# Simple standalone example using ActibeJDBC
+# Simple standalone example using ActiveJDBC
 (no Ant or Maven)

 This branch was created to show the issue we are having with dynamic instrumentation and Java 8.